 ●Bleeding – Bleeding is the most common cause of iron deficiency in adults.
 (See "Causes and diagnosis of iron deficiency anemia in the adult".)

 •Menstruating women – Normal menstruation does not lead to iron deficiency.
 However, abnormal uterine bleeding/menorrhagia has been reported to cause iron deficiency anemia in one-fifth to two-thirds of affected women.
 Approaches to determining the site and cause of bleeding are presented separately.
-(See "Abnormal uterine bleeding in adolescents: Differential diagnosis and approach" and "Management of abnormal uterine bleeding".)
+(See "Management of abnormal uterine bleeding" and "Abnormal uterine bleeding in adolescents: Definition and evaluation".)

 •Other known bleeding site – Other known bleeding sites include gastrointestinal lesions, telangiectasias associated with hereditary hemorrhagic telangiectasia (HHT, also called Osler-Weber-Rendu syndrome), and renal pulmonary syndromes.
 Specific lesions may be amenable to surgical or medical intervention in some cases.
 (See "Causes of upper gastrointestinal bleeding in adults" and "Hereditary hemorrhagic telangiectasia (Osler-Weber-Rendu syndrome)" and "The diffuse alveolar hemorrhage syndromes".)